himanshu-nishad/Hospitality_Domain_dashboard/README.md

 # Hospitality_Domain_dashboard
-This project described about detailed analysis of the Hotel visit dataset ,visualizing to make data driven decision
+This project described about detailed analysis of the Hotel visit dataset ,visualizing to make data driven decision.